Stein's method: History

+Novak S.Y.
+(2011), ch.
+12.

 The method gained further popularity in the machine learning community in the mid 2010s, following the development of computable Stein discrepancies and the diverse applications and algorithms based on them.

 The basic approach

 Probability metrics

 Stein's method is a way to bound the distance between two probability distributions using a specific probability metric.